SB-ankitapal/enjkjuhih/docs/introduction.md

 Verisk Synergy Studio is a risk modeling platform wholly developed, operated, and delivered as a cloud-based software as a service (SAAS) product.
 This platform unifies the core capabilities of industry-leading catastrophe management solutions Touchstone and Touchstone Re along with functionality from AnalyzeRe, Exposure Enterprise Management, and other Verisk applications into a single cloud-managed solution.
-The platform will be released in multiple iterations, starting with a preview release in 2025 and a general availability release in 2026.jbhhj
+The platform will be released in multiple iterations, starting wmm mith a preview release in 2025 and a general availability release in 2026.jbhhj

 ## About Verisk Synergy Studio APIs